SolarNetwork/web-api-explorer/README.md

 # Use

 Fill in a valid SolarNetwork security token and secret, then start exploring!
+The API documentation is availalbe here:https://github.com/SolarNetwork/solarnetwork/wiki/SolarQuery-API

 # Building from source